Tzahi12345/YoutubeDL-Material/README.md

 If you experience problems, know that it's usually caused by a configuration problem.
 The first thing you should do is check the console.
 To get there, right click anywhere on the page and click "Inspect element."
 Then on the menu that pops up, click console.
 Look at the error there, and try to investigate.

 ### Configuration

+NOTE: If you are using YoutubeDL-Material v3.2 or lower, click [here](https://github.com/Tzahi12345/YoutubeDL-Material/blob/b87a9f1e2fd896b8e3b2f12429b7ffb15ea4521b/README.md#configuration) for the old README

 Here is an explanation for the configuration entries.
 Check out the [default config](https://github.com/Tzahi12345/YoutubeDL-Material/blob/master/backend/config/default.json) for more context.